Nitro-Mekatronik/NitroSmartDocs/CONTRIBUTING.md

 ## Microsoft writing style guide

-The [Microsoft Writing Style Guide](https://docs.microsoft.com/style-guide/welcome/) provides writing style and terminology guidance for all forms of technology communication, including the nopCommerce documentation.
+The [Microsoft Writing Style Guide](https://docs.microsoft.com/style-guide/welcome/) provides writing style and terminology guidance for all forms of technology communication, including the nitrosmart documentation.

 ## Markdown syntax

 Articles are written in [DocFx-flavored Markdown](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html), which is a superset of [GitHub-flavored Markdown (GFM)](https://guides.github.com/features/mastering-markdown/).

-## nopCommerce documentation style guide
+## nitrosmart documentation style guide

 Please follow these simple rules to make the docs consistent and easy to read.
 These rules are conventions to ensure a homogeneous style throughout the document.